Brettzim/NLP_Capstone/README.md

 ## Use Case

 This model may be used by individuals stuck in a natural disaster that wants to get live updates in the area.
+To run, either download a pickled model from my [Dropbox](https://www.dropbox.com/sh/c8kl6xjvpytoh3o/AABBHBs0w8qE3_B7bZi_KHZla?dl=0), Or create your own with models.ipynb.
+Then, run interface.ipynb and make sure it is using the correct NLP model.
+Now, modify the Twint scraper for topic of Tweets and the notebook should output 4 documents on seperated Tweets by topic.

 ## The Data